LinuxCommandLibrary

 copy

-Declare readonly local
+Declare a local readonly variable

 $ local -r [constant]="[value]"